 |Chase's 5/24 Rule: With most Chase credit cards, Chase will not approve your application if you have opened 5 or more cards with any bank in the past 24 months.

 To determine your 5/24 status, see: 3 Easy Ways to Count Your 5/24 Status.
 An even easier option is to track all of your cards for free with Travel Freely.

 Who should get what?

 Here are my recommendations for each of the currently available offers:

-- SPG Business: With 100K points on the table and no first year annual fee, this is the single best offer available right now.
+With 100K points on the table and no first year annual fee(note: this offer has since expired), this is the single best offer available right now.
 If you have a business and have never had an SPG Business card before (or it has been 7+ years since you cancelled the card), then this is a great choice.
 Keep in mind that getting this card will limit your ability to get Chase Marriott welcome bonuses in the future (unless you sign up for those cards too before 8/26).
 See our SPG Business Credit Card Page for more information about this card.